rtm713/ReadmeGenerator/develop/SampleReadME.md

 ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the APACHE 2.0 license.

 ## Contributing
 Nothing